-However, unlike the BPO services, it specializes in more knowledge based roles.
+However, unlike BPO services, it specializes in more knowledge-based roles.
 Other KPO functions often require a more advanced tech system to support them.

 KPO services are more centered on core business roles that mainly entail advanced analytical skills and in-depth technical knowledge.